hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 not happen until enough nodes have voted that they have verified a threshold number of TssMessages from the active roster.
 Verification succeeds when a node is able to recover the ledger id.
 The first threshold number of valid TssMessages to come to consensus are used to recover the ledger id.
-A vote consists of a bit vector where each bit index corresponds to the `ShareId` and its related TssMessage.
+A vote consists of a bit vector where each bit index corresponds to the `share index` and its related TssMessage.
 A bit at index `i` in the vote is set to 1 if the TssMessage of share `i` was valid and used in the recovery of the ledger id, otherwise the bit is `0`.

 ##### Elliptic Curve Decisions